aashish4533/BloomBook/frontend/src/BOOKBLOOM_FINAL_SUMMARY.md

 ## 🏁 Conclusion

-BookOra is a **production-ready MVP** with comprehensive features for a modern book marketplace.
+BookBloom is a **production-ready MVP** with comprehensive features for a modern book marketplace.
 The platform successfully combines:

 - **E-commerce**: Buy, sell, rent functionality
 - **Social**: Communities and messaging